git-bug/git-bug/doc/queries.md

 ### Filtering by participant

-You can filter based on the person who participated in the bug (Opened the bug or added a comment).
+You can filter based on the person who participated in any activity related to the bug (Opened bug or added a comment).

 | Qualifier           | Example                                                                                            |
 | ---                 | ---                                                                                                |